MelissaEPFL/Popelitical/index.md

 ## Can we place the pope on a political spectrum?

 Our main approach to place the pope on the american political spectrum consisted in applying a dimensionality reduction method on several meaningful features extracted from the quotes corpus of each of our spearkers of interest.
 Initially, we extracted more than 200 features related to the lexical fields usage, vocabulary richness and personnal pronouns usage for each speakers.
-After feature selection, only 29 features are kept and used to perform a principal component analysis (PCA):
+After feature selection, only 29 features were kept and used to perform a principal component analysis (PCA):

 ![image](output/PCA_visualization.png)